 Use the decision tree below to help to determine which product identifiers you should be reporting.

-An ISIN is a unique code that is used to identify a fungible security.
+An ISIN is a unique code that is used to identify a financial instrument (security).
 Its structure is defined in International Securities Identification Number (ISO 6166).
 ISO 6166 is an international standard promulgated by the International Standards Organisation and has worldwide application.

 |First character||Highest level of category to which the instrument belongs – e.g. Equities (E), Debt (D), Options (O), Futures (F), Forwards (J) etc.|

 |Second character||Specific groups within each category – e.g. Financial Futures (FF) Commodity Futures (FC).|